tensorpack/tensorpack/docs/tutorial/input-source.md

 4. Come from some TF native reading pipeline.
 5. Come from some ZMQ pipe, where the load/preprocessing may happen on a different machine.

-You can use `TrainConfig(data=)` option to use a customized `InputSource`.
+When you set `TrainConfig(dataflow=)`, tensorpack trainers automatically adds proper prefetching for you.
-Usually you don't need this API, and only have to specify `TrainConfig(dataflow=)`, because tensorpack trainers automatically adds proper prefetching for you.
+You can also use `TrainConfig(data=)` option to use a customized `InputSource`.
-In cases you want to use TF ops rather than DataFlow, you can use `TensorInput` as the `InputSource` (See the [PTB example](https://github.com/ppwwyyxx/tensorpack/tree/master/examples/PennTreebank)).
+In cases you want to use TF ops rather than a DataFlow, you can use `TensorInput` as the `InputSource` (See the [PTB example](https://github.com/ppwwyyxx/tensorpack/tree/master/examples/PennTreebank)).

 ## Figure out the Bottleneck